replete/raycast-script-commands/README.md

 # Replete Raycast Script Commands

 This repository contains some handy Raycast script commands.
-I'll add more as I migrate over from Alfred.
+I'll add more as I migrate over

 ## Installation